FiniteVolumeTransportPhenomena/PyFVTool/README.md

 ## Example

 Here is a simple example of a 1D transient diffusion equation.
-Further examples can be found as Jupyter Notebooks in [`./docs/source/notebook-examples/`](docs/source/notebook-examples/).
+Further [examples](https://finitevolumetransportphenomena.github.io/PyFVTool/examples/index.html) can be found in the [documentation](https://finitevolumetransportphenomena.github.io/PyFVTool/).
+These examples are also available as Jupyter notebook source files in [`./docs/source/notebook-examples/`](docs/source/notebook-examples/).

 ```python